n8ebel/Slides/kotlin_meetup_talk_2_20.md

 —

-> “Just because you can doesn’t mean you should”
+# [fit] “Just because you can doesn’t mean you should”

 —